domgoodwin/blog/content/posts/dont-say-hello.md

 title: "Don’t just say ‘hello’ to me"
 date: 2023-01-25T19:06:09Z
 draft: false
-categories:
+tags:
-- Productivity
+- productivity
-- Ways of working
+- ways-of-working
 ---
 I was recently in a 1-1 with my new EM and was asked what annoys me at work.
 The one thing that immediately popped to mind was: